Did you catch that? Employees can now use company-provided email outside of work time (if already accessible) to organize union activity and more.

 Early one morning, an HR manager arrived at her desk and saw a sealed envelope.
 Inside was a printed webpage from a sex-offender registry database.
 It included the face of one of her employees.
 According to the page, this employee had been convicted a few years prior of indecent assault.
 To confirm this wasn’t a joke, she opened her web browser and conducted a search.
 Sure enough, this employee was a registered sex offender.

 What should you do when you realize you’ve hired a registered sex offender?

+There’s a delicate line that employers have to carefully walk when it comes to providing a safe work environment for employees and making employment decisions based on criminal histories.
 Whether or not you want to believe that your employee is a potential threat, take the following steps when you make the initial discovery:

 - Confirm that the employee is listed on your state’s Megan’s Law registry (“Megan’s Law” refers to the requirement for each state to publicly disclose information about convicted sexual offenders.
 The name stems from Megan Nicole Kanka who was sexually assaulted and murdered by a twice-convicted sex offender when she was only 7 years old.)